The Daily Dose/Monday, October 4, 2021

 Writing worth reading.
 Usually.

-The Diary of a Nobody – At the hotel, the computers are being replaced.
+The Diary of a Nobody – Sparrow has the provisional end-of-month figures for the hotel.
 Today’s Diary.

 Some Philosophy Crap